Guidelines for Preparing & Serving Home-Prepared Food for Group Gatherings

-- Cook potentially hazardous foods (“PHFs,” which include meats, stews, soups, gravy, sauces, cooked pasta, cooked rice, etc.) to a safe internal temperature; use a metal probe thermometer to check that meats reach the following safe final cooking temperatures:
+- Cook potentially hazardous foods to a safe internal temperature; use a metal probe thermometer to check the final cooking temperature.

-- If you are cooking PHFs a day or more in advance of an event, then cool from 135°F to 70°F within 2 hours and from 70°F to 41°F within 4 hours (use a metal probe thermometer to verify cooling temps).
+- If PHF is to be cooked a day or more in advance of an event, then cool from: 135 to 70 degrees within 2 hours; and from 70 to 41 degrees within 4 hours (use a metal probe thermometer to verify cooling temps).
 Visit https://cchealth.org/eh/food/pdf/2017-food-time-logs.pdf for more information.

 Keep it Clean

-- Use utensils with handles, paper napkins, wax paper, and/or disposable gloves when handling ready-to-eat foods.
+- Use utensils with handles, paper napkins, wax paper or disposable gloves when handling ready-to-eat foods.

-- Ensure all food-contact surfaces and equipment are clean (wash, rinse, and sanitize with bleach and water—½ teaspoon of bleach per gallon of water).
+- Assure all food-contact surfaces and equipment are clean (wash, rinse, and sanitize with bleach & water, using ½ teaspoon bleach per gallon of water)

-- Ensure household members do not have symptoms of stomach illness (vomiting or diarrhea) for a minimum of 72 hours prior to preparing foods.
+- Assure household members are symptom free of stomach illness (no vomiting or diarrhea for a minimum of 72 hours prior to the event).